Thousands of Aldi staff set to receive second payrise of the year

 The move comes only five months after the group’s UK minimum pay increased to £10.10 from £9.55, while it rose to £11.55 from £11.07 within the M25.

-The latest pay increase comes after inflation leapt by 9.4% in June, according to the Office for National Statistics (ONS).
+The latest pay increase comes after inflation leapt by 9.4 per cent in June, according to the Office for National Statistics (ONS).

-However, statisticians said pay lagged behind inflation at a record rate over the past three months, as pay increased by 4.3% in June.
+However, statisticians said pay lagged behind inflation at a record rate over the past three months, as pay increased by 4.3 per cent in June.

 Many firms have handed workers improved pay deals in recent months amid a particularly tight labour market, which has resulted in staff shortages in some sectors and record vacancy numbers.